bozso/snaphu/README.md

-SNAPHU
+# SNAPHU

-A fork that I wish to make compatible with <a href="https://www.clibs.org/">clibs</a>
+A fork that I wish to make compatible with <a href="https://www.clibs.org/">clibs</a>.

+Below is the original text from the forked repository.

 Statistical-Cost, Network-Flow Algorithm for Phase Unwrapping
 Author: Curtis W. Chen